madetech/handbook/guides/process/scheduling/how_to_timesheet.md

 Timesheets are approved by your Delivery Manager or Project lead for client work (including non-billable projects), and Operations or service area lead for internal projects such as Sales or Marketing.

-Any absences i.e. Holiday, Medical leave, etc still need to be recorded in the People Team system (currently CharlieHR).
+Any absences i.e. Holiday, Medical leave, etc still need to be recorded in the People Team system (currently HiBob).

 ## When to submit your time